 Did you know you can sell all or a portion of a life insurance policy, even term insurance?

-Selling a life insurance policy in a life settlement can get you anywhere from 10 to 35% of the death benefit, in cash, while you are still living.
-Who qualifies for a life settlement?
+Selling a life insurance policy in a life settlement can get you anywhere from 10 to 25% of the death benefit, in cash, while you are still living.
+But who qualifies for a life settlement?
 Are there any risks?
-We’re here to explain these unique transactions and share how to use our life settlement calculator to see if you qualify.
+We’re here to explain how it would work if you sell your life insurance policy, including how to use our life settlement calculator to see if you qualify.

 The average face value of a life insurance policy in the United States is between $150,000 and $180,000.
 That means when the policyholder passes away, their beneficiaries typically receive $150,000 or a little more.